 • Solid and well made

-• Great size for my needs – not too big
+• Perfect size for my needs – not too big

-• Zips are a faff; would prefer clips or even velcro
+• Mounting zips can be a faff; would prefer clips or even velcro

-I like to try new stuff, or up to a point, retry ideas I’ve given up on and once I strung some high-end Rova-Flex zip ties round the frame and headstock, the Fandango perched securely on my WR’s big IMS tank.
+I like to try new stuff, or up to a point, retry ideas I’ve given up on.
+Once I strung some high-end Rova-Flex zip ties round the frame and headstock the Fandango perched securely on my WR’s big IMS tank.
 It stayed there for a month, zipped off every 4-500kms to refill the tank, or right off when overnighting in lodgings.
+Since then I used it on an XR400 in Algeria, on my XScrambleR 700 in Morocco and on my Himalayan.

-The volume is just right for me, though I found the map pocket’s surface area a bit small.
-It closes with a velcro patch, but that wasn’t enough to stop my vital notebook falling out on some gnarly terrain.
-Going back to look for it was just ‘too hot, too hard, too far’, to paraphrase GL’s moto, so make sure you velcro down well, especially with toll-road tickets.
+The volume is just right for me, though the map pocket’s surface area os a bit small.
+It closes with a velcro patch, but that wasn’t enough to stop my vital notebook falling out while battling through a oued on the Western Sahara border.
+Going back to look for it was just ‘too hot, too hard, too far’, to paraphrase GL’s motto.
+Make sure you velcro down well, especially with toll-highway tickets.

-The back mesh pocket was great to whip out my P&S camera on the move, and inside under the top is a nifty hidden zip pocket.
-There’s another under the base (may get wet) and inside the body is a velcro divider I had no use for it and just stuff in what was needed.
+The back mesh pocket was great to whip out my P&S camera on the move, and inside under the top is a nifty hidden zip pocket, but it’s starting to fray.
+There’s another under the base (may get wet) and inside the body is a velcro divider I have no use for as the bag is not that big.
+I just stuff in what’s needed.

-There’s a port to let a cable out so your phone can recharge, and they’ve addressed securing the loose ends of the harness with no flapping.
+There’s a port to let a cable out so your phone can recharge, and they’ve neatly addressed securing the loose ends of the harness to eliminate flapping.

-As expected, the zips were a pain some days – just a few seconds of fiddling to get them to hook up, but I got things to do and places to ride!
-It’s not that bad, but I’d prefer clips.
-The breather hose from my fuel cap didn’t get affected by the bag pressing on it, and lightly loaded as it was, the sat securely over through rough episodes.
+As expected, the zips can be a pain some days.
+It takes just a few seconds of fiddling to get them to hook up, but I got things to do and places to ride!
+I’d prefer clips.
+The breather hose from my WR’s fuel cap didn’t get affected by the bag pressing on it, and lightly loaded as it was, the sat stayed in place over rough terrain.